FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 suspension density, cell scatter and cell chlorophyll content) and OD 720 nm (a proxy for cell suspension density and cell scatter) were recorded every 5 minutes for at least 8 to 14 days depending on the duration of the lag phase, if any.
-Figure \@ref(fig:MCDataCapture) is a typical readout from the MCMIX-OD Multicultivator software.
 Real time OD measurements eliminate intrusive subsampling of sterile cultures and provide high resolution chlorophyll and cell scatter proxies over the duration of the experiment.
 All data from the Multicultivator were saved